ryil247/lpbud/README.md

 # lpbud
-Your learning plan buddy, which will arrange what you need to learn at a certain time!
+Your learning plan buddy, which will tell you what subject you need to learn at a certain time to be successful!